-Forward Merchandise, Money and Packages of every description; collect Notes, Drafts, Accounts and Bills, with goods (C. O. D.) throughout the Dominion of Canada, the United States and Europe.
+Forward Merchandise, Money and Packages of every description; collect Notes, Drafts, Accounts and Bills, with goods (C. O. D.) throughout the Do-minion of Canada, the United States and Europe. minion of Canada, the United States and Europe.
 Special Messengers daily, Sunday excepted, over the Grand Trunk, Quebec and Lake St. John, Quebec Central, Canada Atlantic.
-Montreal and Sorel, Napanee, Tamworth and Quebec, Central Ontario and Consolidated Midland Railways, Intercolonial Railway, Northern and Western Railway, Cumberland Railway, Chatham Branch Rail vay, Steamship Lines to Digby and Annapolis and Charlottetown and Summercide, P. E. I., with nearly 600 agencies.
-Connections made with responsible Express Companies covering the Eastern, Middle, Southern and Western States, Manitoba, the Northwest Territor.
-Western States, Manitoba, the Northwest Territor-ies and British Columbia.
-Express weekly to and from Europe via Canadian
+Montreal and Sorel, Napanee, Tamworth and Quebec, Central Ontario and Consolidated Midland Railways, Intercolonial Railway, Northern and Western Railway, Cumberland Railway, Chatham Branch Rail vay, Steamship Lines to Digby and Annapolis and Charlottetown and Summerside, P. E. I., with nearly 600 agencies.
+Connections made with responsible Express Comnanies covering the Eastera, Middie, Southern and panies covering the Eastern, Middle, Southern and Western States, Manitoba, the Northwest Territor- Western States, Manitoba, the Northwest Territories and British Columbia.

-Line of Mail Steamers.
+Express weekly to and from Europe via Canadian Line of Mail Steamers.

 Agency in Liverpool in connection with the forwarding system of Great Britain and the continent.
 Shipping Agents in Liverpool, Montreal, Quebec and Portland, Maine.
-Goods in bond promptly attended to and forwarded with d spatch.
+Goods in bond promptly attended to and forwarded with dispatch. ed with d spatch.
 Invoices required for goods from Canada, United States, and vice versa.
-C. CREIGHTON, Asst.
+J. B STONE C. CREIGHTON, Asst.
 Supt